Employment Opportunities

 Reports To: NDA’s Chief Conservation Officer and the AGFC’s DMAP Coordinator

 Position Term: This is a full-time position offered through a cost share agreement between Arkansas Game and Fish Commission (AGFC) and the National Deer Association (NDA).
-The agreement is on a three-year renewable contract with an annual renewal within the contract.
+The agreement is on a three-year renewable contract.

-Position Location: This is a home-based position that will work remotely in Northeast Arkansas, but travel will be required on occasion outside the region.
-This position will be required to report to the local AGFC regional offices and other sites for meetings, workshops, trainings, etc. This position must reside in a county located within the Northeast Arkansas DMAP region as indicated in the map below.
+Position Location: This is a home-based position that will work remotely within each respective region, but travel will be required on occasion outside the region.
+This position will be required to report to the local AGFC regional offices and other sites for meetings, workshops, trainings, etc. This position must reside in a county located within each respective DMAP region as indicated in the map below.

 The National Deer Association is seeking a qualified, self-motivated, and outgoing individual to serve as a DMAP Biologist to: